-It's also worth noting that irritable bowel syndrome (IBS) is not typically associated with middle-of-the-night BMs, Dr. Kayal says.
+It's also worth noting that irritable bowel syndrome (IBS) — a much less severe GI condition — is not typically associated with pooping in the middle of the night, Dr. Kayal says.

-The chicken you ordered didn't look suspect or the tuna poke bowl tasted just fine, but here you are, spending your night running to the bathroom.
+The chicken you ordered didn't look suspect or the tuna poke bowl tasted just fine, but here you are, waking up with diarrhea in the middle of the night.

 Foodborne "GI infections cause activation of the immune system and the release of inflammatory mediators and cytokines that can directly act on the bowel and stimulate diarrhea," Dr. Kayal says.

-They can also produce toxins that damage the bowel, another factor that contributes to loose stools, she says.
+They can also produce toxins that damage the bowel, another factor that contributes to loose, unhealthy stools, she says.

 It might be agony now, but you'll slowly recover.

-In the meantime, diarrhea — especially a bad case — can cause dehydration if you're not consuming liquids like water and soup.
+In the meantime, diarrhea — especially a bad case — can cause poop sweats along with dehydration if you're not consuming liquids like water and soup.

-See your doctor if you also have a fever, bloody diarrhea, severe abdominal pain or have dark urine or get dizzy with standing, two symptoms of dehydration, Dr. Kayal says.
+See your doctor if you also have a fever, bloody diarrhea, severe abdominal pain or have dark urine or get dizzy with standing, which are symptoms of dehydration, Dr. Kayal says.

 Are you taking a new medication?

-If the middle-of-the-night urge is new, consider any recently prescribed or OTC medication that you're taking.
-Dr. Kayal adds that medications like antibiotics, NSAIDs (like ibuprofen), chemotherapy drugs and drugs that contain magnesium (like antacids) may all be culprits.
+If your nocturnal bowel movements are new, consider any recently prescribed or over-the-counter medication that you're taking.
+Dr. Kayal adds that medications like antibiotics, NSAIDs (like ibuprofen), chemotherapy drugs and drugs that contain magnesium (like antacids) may keep you from having healthy stool.

-Antibiotics, for example, can change the balance of gut bacteria, leading to diarrhea.
+Antibiotics, for example, can change the balance of gut bacteria, leading to diarrhea or bad-smelling poop.
 Before taking an anti-diarrheal medication to stop the runs, talk to your doctor.

-Hyperthyroidism (an "overactive thyroid") and neuroendocrine tumors are two additional conditions to have on your radar if you're experiencing nighttime BMs, Dr. Kayal says.
+Hyperthyroidism (an "overactive thyroid") and neuroendocrine tumors are two additional conditions to have on your radar if you're waking up to poop, Dr. Kayal says.